The Kalevala and the European Heritage Label

 The Kalevala represents Karelian and Finnish cultural heritage

-Introduction of the Karelian Association
+Introduction of the Finnish Karelian League

 At the end of the Second World War, Finland was obliged to cede to the Soviet Union most of Finnish Karelia, which had been home to the Karelians and many other Finno-Ugrian communities for centuries.
 Throughout recorded history, Karelia had been under the rule of either Sweden (Finland) or Russia (Novgorod), although its inhabitants were almost exclusively Finno-Ugrians.
 Peace treaties signed in 1617 and 1920, however, clearly stated that Finnish Karelia belonged to Finland.